-The aim of the program is to increase awareness of all the contributing factors that impact on family wellbeing and identify strategies to help build better foundations to overcome these factors.
-The FWB program aims to bring together Aboriginal Health professionals and others who work with Aboriginal people to gain the necessary skills to be able to support individuals, families and communities to overcome their social and emotional challenges and will help create stronger communities and family environments.
+AHCWA’s Family Wellbeing program is funded by the WA Mental Health Commission and aims to increase awareness and develop strategies around the factors that impact on family wellbeing.
+This involves bringing together Aboriginal healthcare professionals and other who work with Aboriginal people to gain the necessary skills to be able to support individuals, families, and communities to overcome their social and emotional challenges and help create stronger communities and family environments.

-How to effectively guide individuals, families and communities through difficult times.
+- How to effectively guide individuals, families and communities through difficult times, and

-Family Wellbeing training consists of 4 sections delivered over 8 days.
-Participants who complete the FAmily Wellbeing Training will obtain a certificate of attendance.
+Family Wellbeing Training consists of four sessions delivered over eight days.
+Participants who complete the Family Wellbeing Training will obtain a certificate of attendance.

 The Family Wellbeing Course is currently undergoing reaccreditation and training will be scheduled in 2023.